How to Make Iced Tea

 What’s Iced Tea and How Does It Differ to Cold Brew Tea?

 Iced tea is brewed in the same way as traditional tea, then cooled over ice.
-Cold brew tea differs in that there’s minimal exposure to heat; instead time is used to extract the tea’s flavours.
+Cold brew tea differs in that there’s no exposure to heat; instead time is used to extract the tea’s flavours.
 Fancy experimenting with cold brew tea too?
 Check out our Cold Brew Tea page.

 Step-by-Step Guide to Making Iced Tea